MaximKononenko/helm/demos/demo-infra-vm-08-import/README.md

-# Demo 7: Importing Existing VMs
+# Demo 08: Importing Existing VMs (Brownfield Migration)

 This demo shows how to import existing Azure VMs into KubeVela + ASO management without recreation.

+## Overview

+Importing (or "adopting") existing infrastructure is a critical capability for brownfield environments.
+This demo covers multiple scenarios and approaches, broken down into progressive substeps.

 ## Prerequisites